42KM Course Map & Description

 [The next 4km are all on private property and should not be completed outside race day – continue along Juniper Rd in training.]

-The course now weaves its way through some private property with some soft sections of sand that drain the life from your soul – but you’re within spitting distance of the finish line and the trail soon enough turns to hard pack tracks as you cross Caves Road and score a few easy kilometres on 2WD roads lined with beautiful trees.
+The course now crosses some private property with some soft sections of sand that drain the life from your soul – but you’re within spitting distance of the finish line and the trail soon enough turns to hard pack tracks as you cross Caves Road and score a few easy kilometres on 2WD roads lined with beautiful trees.

 Entering the Howard Park Winery, the course goes alongside their famous vines and then into the celebratory finish chute on the grass right in front of the cellar door.
 WOW – congratulations on completing an amazing run.